pinshengjuan/electron-release-binary/README.md

 - Move binary file to certain folder on server
 - Generate email draft by latest History content
 - Copy latest History content to clipboard
+- If Production, make checksum and pack binary

 ## Usage